 EA and DICE are adding another huge change as part of the progression system overhaul for Star Wars: Battlefront 2 - all heroes and hero ships are now unlocked.
 This means there will be no more grinding for Yoda or Darth Vader.

 Star Wars Battlefront 2's latest patch will unlock all heroes for all players right off the bat.
 All of these classic heroes will now be available and more content is coming to the game in near future.
-Hero ships are also unlocked on top of the progression changes that were announced last week.
+Hero ships are also unlocked on top of the progression changes that were last week.

 This is all a direct result of the gaming community's revolt over EA's policies that culminated back in November 2017.
 The centerpiece of this gamers vs EA clash were the Wilson loot boxes that included pay-to-win and progression components.
 These loot boxes were quickly pulled from the game but its progression system was still abysmal due to the fact that it was built around microtransactions.